 Ensure the team is working to a plan with defined goals which the team believes is achievable and the client understands and agrees with.

 You'll need to identify what the project is trying to achieve, why things need to change, how they need to change and what critical features need to be delivered for the project to be a success.
 Knowing how to build things is useless if you can't decide what are the right things to build.
 Knowing the right things to build is useless if you can't evaluate if it should even be built at all.
 (If something doesn't meet the business' needs, why build it at all?)

 The goal here is to provide some structure for basing estimates and ordering work.
 You don't need to identify all the elements of a project in exquisite detail, but there is a lot of value in identifying and thinking about the external dependencies and issues that might affect your work.

-The skill of being able break a large piece of work down into rough deliverables is essential.
+The skill of being able to break a large piece of work down into rough deliverables is essential.
 Finding ways to break work into meaningful chunks that made sense technically is a real skill.
-The objective is often to parallelise work and prioritise so that the important things are delivered in an efficient way.
+The objective is often to parallelise work and prioritise so that the important things are delivered efficiently.
 To do this effectively you need an understanding of the business as well as the technical constraints.
 Often, you'll need to collaborate with domain experts and other specialists outside your team to gather all the right inputs.